Avadhoot05/MazeSolver/README.md

 				make current grid as predecer of neighbour found in above step update current grid to new grid.
-				recursive call to solveMaze() using new current grid.
+				recursive call to solveMaze() using new current grid. step 7: when end pixel is found.
+		Now, end grid has the pointer to its preceder grid and so on till the starting grid.
+So trace the path.